 For Civil War buffs, one unique and different way to tour the region is to seek out all our Civil War Trails markers.
 There are more than 30 across the county telling the story of our precarious place on the dividing line between north and south.

 This may be less quirky and just very cool, but Bowlero is a unique bowling/pool/arcade experience in Annandale.
 It features a cool mid-century lounge vibe, glowing black-lit bowling lanes, and fancy cocktails.
-(Tip: There's one in Centreville, too!)
+(Tip: There's one in Centreville and Tysons, too!)

 I know what you’re thinking.
 “It’s 3am.
 If only I could find an open poultice room or sauna!”
 Well, wonder no longer.
 Spa World, in Centreville, with its full-service facilities and 24-hour poultice rooms and saunas is the place for you.
 Another thing that makes Spa World unique is that many of the spaces are men- or women-only and those spaces are also nude only.
 So, if you are modest, it may not be for you.